acapria/BV-BRC-Docs_acapria/docroot/tutorial/mobile_element/mobile_element.md

 *Revised: April 9, 2026*

 The Mobile Element Detection Service allows users to identify viruses and plasmids in nucleic acid datasets.
 The use cases for this pipeline are broad – from detecting novel viruses in complex wastewater samples, to identifying plasmids in isolate genomes.
-The core of the Mobile Element Detection service is geNomad (https://portal.nersc.gov/genomad/index.html) which detects viruses and plasmids in assembled contigs.
+The core of the Mobile Element Detection service is [geNomad](https://portal.nersc.gov/genomad/index.html) which detects viruses and plasmids in assembled contigs.
 This pipeline can accept short reads or assembled contigs.
-If raw reads are provided, assembly can be carried out using any of the assembly methods in the Genome Assembly Service (https://www.bv-brc.org/docs/tutorial/genome_assembly/assembly.html).
+If raw reads are provided, assembly can be carried out using any of the assembly methods in the [Genome Assembly Service](https://www.bv-brc.org/docs/tutorial/genome_assembly/assembly.html).
 The output of this pipeline is an assembled contigs file (if short reads are provided) and a tailored geNomad output which links identified viral and plasmid resources to BV-BRC databases.

 ## The geNomad workflow

 The Mobile Element Detection Service currently uses geNomad version 1.11.1, and whichever assembly method is selected from the Genome Assembly Service.
-Much of this tutorial is based on the geNomad tutorial from NERSC (https://portal.nersc.gov/genomad/pipeline.html).
+Much of this tutorial is based on the geNomad tutorial from [NERSC](https://portal.nersc.gov/genomad/pipeline.html).
 This pipeline runs the geNomad end-to-end command, which runs a series of distinct commands within geNomad – annotate, find-provirus, both nn-classification and marker-classification, aggregated-classification and then summary.